Live sessions testing what an AI

 Tested by serious minds

-Each guest brings a distinct disciplinary framework to the inquiry.
+Each guest brings a distinct framework to the inquiry.
 None are briefed on desired outcomes.
 All are encouraged to challenge, correct, and push back.

 Ken Wilber